Nalipas/nalipas.github.io/README.md

 ## Description

 In this repository you will find the source code, reference links, and related documents used to create my personal portfolio.
+This webpage is a work in progress, and will go through verious changes over time.
+With this initial release, only HTML and CSS are used to create the page.

 ## Getting Started